spencertipping/ni/doc/ni_by_example_4.md

 * `,j<amt>`: Jitter (add uniform random noise in the range `[-amt/2, amt/2]`)
 * `,q<amt>`: Round to the nearest integer multiple of `<amt>`

+These operations are mostly self-explanatory; jitter is often used for `ni --js` operations to create rectangular blocks of color

 ####Column Math Operations
 * `,a`: Running average